-- Refers to the socially constructed set of roles and responsibilities associated with being a male or female. - Gender describes what society expects of us because of our sex. - Gender norms can be challenged and changed over time. - Gender roles vary in different societies cultures and religions.
+- Refers to the socially constructed set of roles and responsibilities associated with being a

+- because of our sex.

+- changed over time.

+- cultures and religions.

-- 5-8 - 1.
-The educator WELCOMES the learners and creates a friendly, safe environment. - 2.
+- 1. The educator WELCOMES the learners and creates a friendly, safe environment. - 2.
 The learners SHARE any important experience in their lives during the last week. - 3.
 The educator INTRODUCES the objectives of the session by making the following statement.